nicm42/100-days-of-code/log.md

 Thoughts: They aren't much harder than anything else I've done, but have been good for getting stuff in my head.

 Link to work: freeCodeCamp profile: https://www.freecodecamp.org/nicm42

+Day 19: 24th March 2019
+Progress: Nearly finished the Basic Algorithm Scripting challenges on freeCcodeCamp.

+Thoughts: They are getting harder, so I've been enjoying the challenge.

+Link to work: freeCodeCamp profile: https://www.freecodecamp.org/nicm42